blanghamm/DAT_405_Master/README.md

 -Clicking the left mouse button will cause the central piece to begin rotating.

--Clicking the left mouse button will reset this parameter and the piece will behave as it did to begin with.
+-Clicking the left mouse button again will reset this parameter and the piece will behave as it did to begin with.

 -Hitting the spacebar will pause the animation.